teegre/smpcp/README.md

 ### Album mode

-In album mode, a random album is added to the current queue. **smpcpd** adds another album when the last song starts.
+In album mode, a random album is added to the current queue and consume is enabled. **smpcpd** adds another album when the last song starts.

 The *nextalbum* command starts playback of a new album.